Best RDSP and DTC Planning Resource for Parents Who Started Late

 The 10-Year Carryforward Rule

-The RDSP has a critical recovery mechanism: unused grant and bond entitlements from the previous 10 years can be claimed when you open the plan and start contributing.
-The government will match catch-up contributions at the normal rates, up to $10,500 in grants and $11,000 in bonds per year (combining current-year and carryforward entitlements).
+The RDSP has a critical recovery mechanism: unused grant and bond entitlements from the previous 10 years can be claimed once the plan is open.
+Contributions are required for grants, but not for bonds.
+The government can pay up to $10,500 in grants and $11,000 in bonds per year when current-year and carry-forward entitlements are combined.

 This means:

 - Opening at age 16.
-You can carry forward entitlements from ages 6–16 (10 years).
-With aggressive contributions in the first few years, you can recover a substantial portion of the missed grants.
+You can claim the current year and up to 10 prior eligible years.
+With contributions, you may recover a substantial portion of missed grants.

 The math is unambiguous: every month you delay closing the gap, the carryforward window slides forward and more early years fall off permanently.